bnutz/contactpiclinkimator/how_to_extract_username_lists.md

   - Share the text into Contact Pic Linkimator

 #### Option 7b: (Copy & Paste)
+  - Copy the entire list to the clipboard on your device.
-  - Open the Contact Pic Linkimator app on your device and go to the **Friend Lists** section
+  - Open the Contact Pic Linkimator app and go to the **Friend Lists** section
   - Open the import box and select `Paste Clipboard`

 Once your list is in the import box, click `OK` and the app will pull out all the usernames for you to Linkimate.